FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Games played=Before it is the number of games the player has played.
 For example, http://lichess.org/@/thibault/ currently reads "2037 Games Played".
 Make sure you take the number that appears before this message into account when preparing your translation.
 This message appears as a tab on player profiles, just above the list of games.

-%s games with you=
-// no idea where this appears
-// http://lichess.org/@/thibault/me it's the game tab showing the games you played with me
+%s games with you=%s is the number of games this player has played with you.
+This appears as a tab on the profile pages of people that you have played with.
+Try to keep it fairly short.

-Decline invitation= // Refuse the takeback proposed by the opponent
+Decline invitation=Clicking this refuses the takeback.
+A "takeback" undoes a move.
+Appears after a takeback has been proposed by your opponent.

-Cancel=
-// appears in a variety of places?
-I really don't know
-// Indeed... it's a generic word.
+Cancel=This is a generic word that appears in a wide variety of places and is used to cancel actions of all sorts.
+It is recommended to translate it according to whatever your operating system (e.g. Microsoft Windows) uses for your language.

 Time out=This is the condition of a game ending by time-out, which is when one player's clock runs out of time.
 This message appears in the list of games in the profile page and in the game screen.